 Bunions are caused by ligamentous laxity, tight or ill-fitting footwear, arthritis or rheumatoid arthritis, over pronation or genetics.
 Symptoms which occur at the area of the bunion may include pain or soreness, inflammation and redness, a burning sensation and possible numbness.
 Symptoms occur most often when wearing tight shoes that crowd the toes.

 Bunions are a progressive deformity, if left untreated they can become increasingly painful and debilitating.

-At Mint Foot Care, we diagnose this condition by taking a comprehensive history, performing a biomechanical assessment and video gait analysis.
+At Mint Foot Care, our bunion treatment begins by taking a comprehensive history, performing a biomechanical assessment and video gait analysis.
 The podiatrist may prescribe diagnostic imaging such as X-rays.